darasus/ai-blog/content/is-mediation-right-for-me.md

   mechanisms.
 If you have significant assets that will be impacted by a court decision, or if one of the parties is not interested in a mediated settlement, then mediation may not be the best option.
+intro: Mediation is a great way for parties to resolve their disputes in an amicable environment.
+It is also a less expensive, private and confidential process that can help the parties reach an agreement quickly.
+While mediation works best when both parties are willing to negotiate and compromise, it does not always work out that way in real life.
+Some cases require the help of a neutral third-party who can guide the parties towards coming to a settlement agreement based on fair grounds.
+A neutral third party known as a mediator will not take sides and instead help both parties find common ground so they can reach an agreement without going to court or any other type of resolution process.
+So if you are involved in a dispute and want to avoid the stress, expense, and time consuming legal proceedings while keeping your relationship with your family members intact then mediation may be right for you
 ---

 ## Find Out If Mediation Is Right For Your Situation